A team-building exercise to understand your team’s pulse

 This exercise can take anywhere from 30 minutes to over one hour, depending on the size of the team and the complexity of the situation.

-Download and print one copy of the canvas (size 22×34 inches) per each team member plus one extra copy to consolidate findings.
+Download and print one copy of the canvas (size 22×34 inches) per team member, plus one extra copy to consolidate findings.

 You will need a large room.
 Ideally, the team heartbeat canvas should be posted to the wall so that everyone can work independently, but then it’s easier to share and compare everyone’s results.